troglobit/inadyn/README.md

         hostname = { host1.dynv6.net, host2.dynv6.net }
     }

-In this example only the DynDNS and Tunnelbroker accounts use SSL, the No-IP account will still use regular HTTP.
-See below for more on SSL.
 Notice how this configuration file has two different users of the No-IP provider -- this is achieved by appending a `:ID` to the provider name.